goingforbrooke/personal_blog/content/actions_reflections.md

           targets: aarch64-apple-darwin
 ```

 I’m not the biggest fan of YAML, but it’s a nice JSON alternative for mercurial configs that could use some comments.
-It really shines when there are only 2-3 layers of nesting, but any deeper than leaves me pining for hanging braces.
+It really shines when there are only 2-3 layers of nesting, but any deeper than that leaves me pining for hanging braces.
 [Matrices](https://www.jacobbolda.com/dynamic-matrix-jobs-in-GitHub-actions) also draw my ire because they ask me to use variables in a context bereft of a debugger.
 These complexity problems compound when jobs are broken into separate files.
 After just a few days away from my workflows, they looked alien to me.
 That’s ok for a dedicated DevOps person working on a large team, but since I’m an army of one on these projects, I strive to keep everything hardcoded in as few files as possible.

 # Pretty Checkmarks